Traditional Chinese Architecture 建筑 jiànzhù

 Over many centuries Chinese towns were laid out to a standard plan.
 They used a grid pattern with the whole town surrounded by a high earth wall and often also a moat.
 The wall was considered so important for the community that the character for 'city' 城 chéng is the same as the one for 'city wall'.
 The wall acted as a defense against nomadic incursion and also flooding; it is made from hard clay that is faced and topped with specially made large bricks.
 A wall typically tapered from 40 feet [12 meters] up to 25 feet [8 meters] in width and over 60 feet [18 meters] high.

 Entry to the town was through gates often aligned to the compass points.
 The walls had grand, brick corner towers with cannon mountings for defense.
 Some had buttresses built against the wall at regular intervals for extra protection and solidity.
 The city gates were locked at night.
 The gate towers were three story buildings of wood with tiled roofs and as they stood on the high wall were about 100 feet [30 meters] above the ground.
 The town interior had only a few multi-story buildings near the center and so the town lay completely hidden behind the city wall.
-The design of the town places the important buildings along the principal, long avenues rather than on a few central key buildings at the center.
+The design of the town places the important buildings along the principal, long avenues rather than at the center.

 In the north of China there were two axes dividing the city into four quarters with four gates where they met the outer wall.
 The gates of the larger cities tend to be grander and taller.
 In the Han dynasty large towns were symmetrically sub-divided into districts of a hundred houses; each district had its own wall and its own gates.
 The market area was normally to the north surrounded by the houses of the merchants while farmers lived near the gates.
 All gates were guarded at night and a curfew imposed - everyone had to be back in their own district.
 Normally rich and poor lived close together and were not segregated.
 Within the district the layout was unplanned and over centuries created a random assortment of houses of different sizes and ages, separated by meandering narrow lanes, in Shanghai called longtangs ➚.
 In Beijing they were laid out as a strict rectangular grid and called hutongs.

 Near the center were the Drum and Bell Towers, which rise to two or three floors so the sound could be heard over the whole town.
 One of the best surviving examples of these are at Xian, Shaanxi.
 A drum tower stood over the central crossroads and so could quickly limit any disturbance or external attack to just one quarter of the city.
 The drum was sounded at sunset and midnight to mark the passage of the night.
 The time was measured out at night by the burning of calibrated incense sticks or a clepsydra (water clock).
-In Beijing it was struck 108 times (9x12 times).
+In Beijing the drum was struck 108 times (9x12 times).
 The bell tower sounded out at 7pm and 5am each day, again it was rung 108 times, it signaled when people should go to bed and get up in the morning.
-In those days with no electric light only the very dedicated would study by oil lamp into the night.
+In the days before electric light only the very dedicated would study by oil lamp into the night.

 During the Tang dynasty when China had the largest cities in the World, the same layout was used but on a grander scale.
 Luoyang the capital covered 19 sq miles [49 sq kms] with major avenues 500 feet [152 meters] in width.
 The city enclosed areas for recreation and farming not just housing.